fluffypony/mcp-code-indexer/docs/api-reference.md

 }
 ```

-**💡 Pro Tip**: Always call this first when working with a new codebase to determine the optimal navigation strategy.
+💡 **Pro Tip**: Always call this first when working with a new codebase to determine the optimal navigation strategy.
+Large codebases (>32k tokens) work better with `search_descriptions`, while smaller ones can use `get_all_descriptions` for a complete overview.

 ---